Dmitry099/senior/README.md

 Kanban is right for you is if:
 - Your team needs a visual project management system.
 - You want an at-a-glance way to understand where a project stands.
-- You’re not on an engineering, product, or software development team.
 - You run ongoing processes and projects.
 - Most of your work isn’t produced in short periods of time.